La Signora

 La Signora (/it/; lit. 'the Lady') is a character in commedia dell'arte.
-She is the wife of Pantalone and the mistress of Pedrolino.
+She is sometimes the wife of Pantalone and the mistress of Pedrolino.
 La Signora is tough, beautiful and calculating, and wears very wide dresses along with very heavy makeup.
 She walks with a flick of the toe and her arms held far out to the sides of her body.

 La Signora could be a "courtesan" (high class prostitute), but typically manages to wrangle her way into the household of an old man, usually Pantalone, where she would inevitably cuckold him.
 She was an older, sexually experienced Columbine, known as Rosaura.